SinglePages/NeuralNetworks/Source/Sections/05-NeuralNetworksAndBackpropagation.m4.md

 ONE = torch.ones(N, 1)
 print(ONE @ b.T)
 ```

+Note that most neural network frameworks handle this for you in the form of [broadcasting](https://pytorch.org/docs/stable/notes/broadcasting.html).
 ]])

 m4question([[What is the shape of $Z^{[l]}$?]], [[$Z^{[l]}$ is $(N \times n_l)$.
 $$Z^{[l]} = m4matrix("z_{col}^{[l](row)}", "N", "n_l")$$